Gifty Oware-Mensah: Politics

+Scandals

+Gifty Aboagye has been implicated in a major scandal at the National Service Secretariat, allegedly costing the Ghanaian public billions of Ghana Cedis.
+According to a Ghanaian investigative journal The Fourth Estate, Aboagye and her leadership team at the NSS reportedly inflated the database with hundreds of thousands of ghost names, diverting funds for personal gain.
+She is under investigation by the special prosecutor of the Republic of Ghana.

+She was charged by Ghana’s Office of the Attorney-General in connection with an alleged corruption scandal involving the National Service Authority (NSA). she faces multiple charges, including stealing, willfully causing financial loss to the state, using public office for profit, and money laundering.

 Awards and recognition

 Oware-Aboagye is a recipient of an honorary PhD in Sociology and Social Work by the Day Spring Christian University College Lauredale Florida for her dedication to social activism and efforts aimed at changing society for the better.

 Nominated for best club CEO of the season.

 Personal life

 Gifty is married to her longtime friend Peter Mensah an Accra-based legal practitioner.